Keep it Safe: your guide to cyber safety

 A scammer pretends to be someone you trust, like family, friends or even your financial institution.
 Scammers will then use that trust to manipulate you into giving them sensitive information or money.
 No thanks!

-3. Phishing
+3. Phishing / Smishing / Quishing

-Phishing involves fraudulent emails, texts or websites that mimic the real deal to trick you into giving away sensitive info like passwords or card numbers.
+These three types of scams involve fraudulent emails, texts or websites in the form of QR codes that mimic the real deal to trick you into giving away sensitive info like passwords or card numbers.

 4. Ransomware